ReactiveSets/toubkal/README.md

   - creates(): Discard remove and update operations.
   - deletes(): Only forward remove operations
   - updates(): Only forward update operations
-  - split_updates(): Split update operations into remove plus add in a transaction
   - adds(): filter add operations, useful when these have a strict Create semantic
   - removes(): filter remove operations, useful when these have a strict Delete semantic
   - revert(): transforms adds into removes, removes into adds, swap remove and add into updates